orchid00/2018-10-24-ugent/exercises/python_exercises.md

 ## Errors are Okay!
 If the computer can't understand the code, it will burp an error message

+# Notebooks
+    Exercise

+    - Create a new notebook called `00_basics` in your `scripts` folder
+    - Click on the `Help` option from the top menu and follow the tour `User interface Tour` This tour will show you how everything is laid out
+    - What happends when you press `p`?

 ## Variables

 Values can be fixed, calculated or a result of a transformation.
 Variables follow naming conventions